Autotrace-au/FleetSync-MyGeotab-AddIn/DEPLOYMENT.md

-# FleetSync MyGeotab Add-In - Deployment Guide
+# FleetBridge MyGeotab Add-In - Deployment Guide

 ## Overview

-The FleetSync MyGeotab Add-In now uses a **Python Azure Function** to update device properties.
+The FleetBridge MyGeotab Add-In now uses a **Python Azure Function** to update device properties.
 This was necessary because the MyGeotab JavaScript SDK has persistent issues with updating custom properties (JsonSerializerException errors).

 ## Architecture